 - 1. Go to Administration > Configuration > System > DA Gateway Settings. - 2.
-In the Host text box, enter the gateway host.
+If gateway stunnel was enabled during deployment, the host text box displays 127.0.0.1.
+If gateway stunnel was not enabled during deployment, enter the IP address or fully qualified domain name of the StoredIQ gateway server in the Host text box.
 For example, enter mgmt.example.com or 192.168.10.10. - 3.
 Enter the name of the data server in the Node name text box. - 4.
 Click OK.
 Services must be restarted.